Free Osceola County Public Records: Look Up Information on Anyone

 Kissimmee, FL 34741

-The lobby hours are Monday – Friday 8 am – 5 pm.
+Office Hours: Monday – Friday 8 am – 5 pm.

 You can contact the City Clerk’s Office at 407-957-7300 to make your request.
 In addition to using the online form, you can mail a detailed request that’s clear enough for the city to conduct a worthwhile search to: